InfoSec812/vertx-by-example/Exercises.md

   load one verticle after another

 ### Exercise 9: Using Shared Data
-While you can coordinate between verticles very well using String and JsonObject instances, it is sometimes better to share certain objects across multiple verticles.
+While you can coordinate between verticles very well using String and JsonObject instances over the EventBus, it is sometimes better to share certain objects across multiple verticles.
 Vert.x makes this possible via 2 facilities.

 #### Exercise 9.1: Shared Local Map
 The [Vertx.sharedData()](http://vertx.io/docs/apidocs/io/vertx/core/Vertx.html#sharedData--) method allows us to get an